andrew/ultimate-awesome/README.md

 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - ⚡️🛠🧰 A curated list for Embedded and Low-Level development in the Swift programming language.
+- [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [awesome-cloudformation](https://github.com/JeffRMoore/awesome-cloudformation) - Awesome curated list of AWS CloudFormation links.
 - [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.